Existence of nested polygonal vortex patches for the generalized SQG equation: Introduction

 2mm

 Although the variational approaches developed in~\cite{T,Keady,GGS} establish the existence of vortex pairs, they offer limited insight into the actual shape of the patches.
 For the range $\alpha \in [0,1)$, a more direct approach was obtained by Hmidi and Mateu~\cite{Hmidi-Mateu}, who constructed co-rotating and counter-rotating vortex pairs by desingularizing the contour dynamics equations and applying the implicit function theorem.
-This technique was further refined and applied to various vortex configurations, including asymmetric vortex pairs~\cite{HH2} and Kármán vortex streets~\cite{G-Kar}.
+This methodology was further developed and adapted to a wide range of vortex configurations, such as asymmetric vortex pairs~\cite{HH2}, Kármán vortex streets~\cite{G-Kar}, vortex patches associated with doubly connected V-states for $\alpha \in [0,2)$ as detailed in \cite{cao4}, and V-states in bounded domains for the Euler equations~\cite{cao1}.
+These developments were further extended in~\cite{cao3} to the case of vortex–wave system.
 Other studies have considered concentrated multi-vortex structures arranged at the vertices of regular $n$-polygons or following periodic spatial patterns; see, for instance,~\cite{Gar2021MR4284365,Garcia,multipole}.
 In the regime $\alpha \in [1,2)$, new existence results for symmetric co-rotating and traveling vortex patches were obtained by Cao, Qin, Shan, and Zou~\cite{cao2}.
 More recently, the existence of asymmetric co-rotating and counter-rotating vortex pairs in this range has also been rigorously established in~\cite{edison2}.

 2mm

 The goal of this paper is to establish the existence of time-periodic, co-rotating solutions consisting of finitely many nested polygonal vortex patches for the generalized surface quasi-geostrophic (gSQG) equations \eqref{1-1}, in the range \(\alpha \in [1,2)\).
 We focus on arbitrary configurations built from nested regular polygons and exploit their symmetries by incorporating them into the formulation of the problem.
 Assuming a natural non-degeneracy condition on the underlying point vortex configuration, we apply a suitably adapted version of the implicit function theorem to construct such solutions.
 Our findings extend and complement the results of \cite{cao2,Cas1} by addressing highly symmetric nested structures beyond previously studied cases.
 For comparison, see \cite{serrano4} for the existence of stationary multi-layered vortex patch solutions in the Euler case (\(\alpha = 0\)), and \cite{multipole} for nested polygonal solutions to the gSQG equations in the regime \(\alpha \in [0,1)\).